 Our space includes a group meeting room and board room, plus access to a beautiful atrium.
 Our individual offices provide a comfortable space for private therapy sessions.

-Outside of work Erin enjoys playing outside with her family and animals (cats, dogs, and horses)!
+Outside of work I enjoy playing outside with my family and animals and watching true crime shows/documentaries!

-Outside of work Paige volunteers for an animal rescue foundation and enjoys reading, cooking, travelling, and spending her free time with family and friends.
+Outside of work, I volunteer at an animal rescue foundation and enjoy spending my time reading, working on projects, travelling, and connecting with family and friends.

 Brittany has been effective in combining cognitive behavioural therapy and dialectical behaviour therapy with a personalized, compassionate approach.
 She finds it very important to balance both acceptance and change in the therapy process, so that clients feel understood, while also gaining the skills needed to make real shifts in their lives.
 Brittany prides herself on being authentic and transparent throughout the therapy process, and joins with individuals to determine goals and develop the necessary skills to create a life worth living.